The Danish Monarchy can be traced back to Gorm the Old (d. 958).

 In accordance with the Act of Succession of 1853, the throne passed to Frederik VII’s relative, Prince Christian of Glücksborg, who was a direct descendant of the Royal House.
 He acceded to the throne as Christian IX and became one of the longest reigning monarchs in Denmark (1863-1906).
 He was also the first monarch of the current House of Glücksborg.
 Christian IX eventually became known as the ¨father-in-law of Europe¨.
 His daughter, Princess Alexandra, married Edward VII of England.

-In 2013, the House of Glücksborg celebrated 150 years on the Danish throne.
-Read more.
+In 2013, the Glücksborg line of the Royal House of Denmark was able to celebrate 150 years on the Danish throne.